NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Perfect Readiness.md

 You prepare to fire with an instinctive speed and muscle memory that go beyond your conscious thoughts.
-You're permanently [[Conditions/Quickened|Quickened]].
+You're permanently [[Quickened|Quickened]].
 You can use your extra action only to Step or Interact to reload.

 *Source: Pathfinder Guns & Gears*
 *ORC*